 A new history

-- In preparation for EMU’s centennial celebration in 2017-18, Donald Kraybill, the nation’s best-known writer on Amish and Mennonite culture, is preparing to publish a new history of EMU.
+- In preparation for EMU’s centennial celebration in 2017-18, Donald Kraybill, the nation’s best-known writer on Amish and Mennonite culture, will publish Eastern Mennonite University: A Century of Countercultural Education Penn State Press, Sept.
+2017.

 A History of Eastern Mennonite University